cisco/mindmeld/source/userguide/deep_neural_nets.rst

 |                                         | Choices: ``True``, ``False``                                                                                                                                                                                                                     |
 +-----------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Below is a minimalistic example of a token classifier configuration for classifier based on BERT embedder:
+Below is a minimal working example of a token classifier configuration for a classifier based on a BERT embedder:

 .. code-block:: python